manda-lang/manda-old/README.md

 # manda
-A gradually-typed programming language designed to replace Python.
+A strongly-typed programming language designed to replace Python.

 # Example
 Before all the philosophy, here's some code: